Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/quickstart.md

 * `pandas`
 * `scikit-image`

-The UNet script also imports:
+The UNet evaluation script also imports:

 * `seaborn`

 ---

-# 7. Recommended First Run

-For a first verification, it is recommended to:
+# 6. What this quickstart covers

+This page focuses on **evaluation of released checkpoints**.

+It does **not** cover in detail:

-* run `python ModelEvaluation_Unet.py` to evaluate the predefined UNet checkpoints
+* retraining the GAN or UNet baselines
-* run `python ModelEvaluation_GAN.py` to evaluate all GAN experiment folders

-This provides a quick sanity check that:

-* dataset paths are correct
+* regenerating the dataset assets
-* pretrained checkpoints are correctly placed
-* the evaluation pipeline runs end-to-end
+* reproducing the complete ray-tracing pipeline

+For those workflows, please refer to the repository scripts and the other documentation pages.

+---
+**Download order**

+- download dataset
+- download pretrained models
+- run UNet evaluation
+- run GAN evaluation